Ezinne Uzo-Okoro: Early life and education

 Uzo-Okoro was born in Nigeria and grew up in the city of Owerri.
-She attended the Rensselaer Polytechnic Institute for her undergraduate degree.
-She has three master's degrees: one in Aerospace Systems from Johns Hopkins University, one in Space Robotics from MIT's Media Lab, and one in Public Policy from Harvard University.
-She earned her doctorate from MIT, studying aeronautics and astronautics.
-She is the first black woman to receive such a degree from MIT.
+She earned a bachelor’s degree from Rensselaer Polytechnic Institute.
+She holds three master’s degrees: one in Aerospace Systems from Johns Hopkins University, one in Space Robotics from MIT's Media Lab, and one in Public Policy from Harvard University.
+Uzo-Okoro completed her PhD in Aeronautics and Astronautics at MIT, where her dissertation focused on advancing on-orbit robotic assembly, a foundational technical implementation of ISAM concepts.
+She is the first black woman to earn such a degree from MIT.